Downstait: History

 Later in 2013, Downstait released With You in Mind, their second album.
 Produced by Ticotin, With You in Mind did not feature any contributions by McConnell, and introduced Downstait as a four-member group.
 After 2013, Downstait's contributions to WWE decreased and the band did not put out a new album.
 Each of the four members of the group focused on other jobs; Arata is a lawyer, while Zack Call is a school administrator and Justin Call runs a body shop.

 In 2016, Cody Rhodes put a message out on Twitter asking fans what theme song he should use as an independent wrestler, having recently left WWE.
 Downstait reached out to Rhodes and offered to write one for him, although Rhodes recalls reaching out to Downstait instead.
 "Kingdom", the song the band wrote, became Rhodes' theme and he told the band that he would take it everywhere he wrestled.
 At AEW Revolution in 2020, Downstait performed the song live to Rhodes' entrance.
 Later, when Rhodes returned to WWE prior to WrestleMania 38 in 2022, the band negotiated with WWE on a price for rights for the company to use "Kingdom" for Cody's entrance, with Zack Call explaining, "...we all have regular jobs and we just wanted our cut of the pie on this one."
 Rhodes told WWE during the negotiations that he would not return without "Kingdom" as his entrance music, leading to the rights being secured two weeks before Rhodes' return.

-Downstait have continued to write and perform entrance music for wrestlers, including for Dustin Rhodes, Britt Baker, Buddy Matthews, Chelsea Green, and Matt Cardona.
+Downstait have continued to write and perform entrance music for wrestlers, including for Dustin Rhodes, Britt Baker, Buddy Matthews, Chelsea Green, Matt Cardona, and Austin Lane.
 After WrestleMania XL in April 2024, "Kingdom" became the top song on iTunes' US rock charts.
 The song surpassed 50 million streams on Spotify the following month.
 Downstait also released a new single, "Sleep", in July 2024.